Arrow Lakes

 Originally two lakes 23 km apart, the Arrow Lakes became one 230 km lake due to the reservoir created by the 1960s construction of the Keenleyside Dam; at low water the two lakes remain distinct, connected by a fast-moving section known as the Narrows.
 Damming the Lower Arrow Lake resulted in water rising 12 m above natural levels.
 As a result of higher water, the valley lost two-thirds of its arable land.
 Approximately two thousand people were relocated.
-The lake stretches from just north of Castlegar in the south to Revelstoke in the north.
+The Arrow Lakes stretches from just north of Castlegar in the south to Revelstoke in the north.
 Another hydroelectric development Whatshan Dam, diverted Whatshan Lake from the Whatshan River directly into the Arrow Lakes, just north of the Needles-Fauquier Ferry.

 The Arrow Lakes are part of the traditional territory claims of the Sinixt, Okanagan and Ktunaxa peoples, though at the time of contact and during colonization only Sinixt lived along its shores.